Budapest weekend itinerary: 2 days done right

 Two days in Budapest is the sweet spot for a short break: long enough to feel unhurried, compact enough to justify the flight from most European cities.
 You will cover the headline sights on both sides of the Danube, soak in a thermal bath, eat well, and still have an evening for the ruin bars.
 This itinerary is designed for a Friday-evening arrival (or an early Saturday start) and a Sunday departure.

 If you find yourself wanting more, see the Budapest 3-day itinerary — adding one day opens up a day trip, the food scene, and a more leisurely pace.
 For a different two-day angle, the Budapest weekend break itinerary emphasises relaxation over sightseeing density.
+If two days feels tight before you commit, the Budapest 1-day itinerary shows what a maximally compressed version looks like.

 Day 1: Buda, the Castle and thermal baths